Martimex/sudoku/README.md

 ***1) Stable internet connection*** – since it is a browser application, it works the same way as usual websites.
 That means You will definitely need constant Internet access.
 It does not necessarily have to be a very good connection (in fact, the app works fine even for weak ones), but consistency is the key.

-***2) Avoid tablets*** – currently, it is not recommended to use the app for tablet-like devices (more specifically: machines that their screen height value is relatively close to its’ screen width value).
-The reason is the app on a square-like screen would cover close to half of the whole available surface, making an unpleasant experience.
-While it is not a strict requirement to avoid playing on tablets, I highly recommend using mobile devices or laptops / desktops instead.

-_Quick note: Above issue will hopefully be fixed soon._

-***3) Learn Sudoku fundamentals*** – as mentioned before, it is highly recommended to get a grasp of Sudoku rules and solving methods.
+***2) Learn Sudoku fundamentals*** – as mentioned before, it is highly recommended to get a grasp of Sudoku rules and solving methods.
 Even if you feel like a veteran-level Sudoku solver, I still encourage you to check the **detailed Sudoku guide** (at least for its' comprehensively explained ‘techniques’ section).
 All methods covered there are essential in order to solve all kinds of Sudoku puzzles – from simplest up to the most complex ones.

 ## History